maalg21/visualizeGO/README.md

 - 📧 Email: [maalg@unileon.es](mailto:maalg@unileon.es)
 - 🐙 GitHub Issues: [Open an issue](https://github.com/usuario/visualizeGO/issues)
-- 🧪 Report bugs or request improvements: use the "Issues"" tab in the repository.
+- 🧪 Report bugs or request improvements: use the "Issues" tab in the repository.

 Thanks for using `visualizeGO`!